‘Let it burn:’ Geneva councilman clarifies comments made to fire chief

 GENEVA, N.Y.
-(WROC) — Last Wednesday at a Geneva City Council budget meeting, the Geneva Fire Department was asking the body for more funding, in particular for gear.
+(WROC) — Last Wednesday at a Geneva City Council budget meeting, the Geneva Fire Department asked for more funding, in particular for gear.
 One councilman then replied in the event of a fire just, “let it burn then.”

 That comment caused the community to demand clarification.